 As hearing loss emerges as a serious health issue for aging persons, it is increasingly important to stress the dangers of letting even minor hearing loss go untreated.
 Some experts posit that sufferers of hearing loss take an average of ten years before visiting an audiologist for help.
+Learning what to do about hearing loss can be vital in maintaining your hearing health throughout your life.

 The onset of hearing loss is often slow and gradual.
 As a natural part of the aging process, older adults may not filter speech from background noise as well as when they were younger.
 This can be the reason some folks may ask others to speak more loudly or to slow down their pronunciation.
 When someone with non-diagnosed hearing loss has difficulty with conversations in public or need more seemingly unnecessary volume on the television or radio, then it is likely a good time to schedule a meeting with an audiologist.